bernibra/nonlinear-stan/README.md

 ## Considerations

 I would not recommend running these models unless you have access to a HPC cluster, as these can be computationally very expensive.
 All model runs were done using the computer cluster at ETHZ (Euler).
-An estimate of the hardware requirements is provided below.
+An estimate of the hardware requirements for the example below is provided at the end of the page.

 ## Download the code